ClickHouse/spark-clickhouse-connector/docs/internals/01_catalog.md

   ![Overview](../imgs/spark_multi_catalog.drawio.png)
 </figure>

-For example, we can register a PostgreSQL database as Spark catalog, and access it using Spark SQL.
+For example, we can register a PostgreSQL database as Spark catalog named `pg`, and access it using Spark SQL.

 ```properties
 # spark-defaults.conf